1 13

 Across

-10. A symbol used in a flowchart to indicate an input or data entry point in an algorithm.
+11. A symbol used in a flowchart to indicate a repetitive action in an algorithm.

 12. Instructions written in a programming language that are capable of being executed by a computer.